mnaamani/otr4-em/doc/API.md

     var ctx = alice.ConnContext("alice@jabber.org","xmpp","BOB");

-The following properties of the ConnContext object are exposed (Read-Only):
+The following methods of the ConnContext object give access to its properties:

-* protocol: string: eg. "xmpp"
+* protocol(): string: eg. "xmpp"
-* username: string: name we have given to the recipient, "BOB"
+* username(): string: name we have given to the recipient, "BOB"
-* accountname: string: account name of the otr key, eg. "alice@jabber.org"
+* accountname(): string: account name of the otr key, eg. "alice@jabber.org"
-* fingerprint: string: active fingerprint - of recipient's key
+* fingerprint(): string: active fingerprint - of recipient's key
-* protocol_version: number: otr protocol version in use, eg. 2
+* protocol_version(): number: otr protocol version in use, eg. 2
-* msgstate: number: 0 = plaintext, 1 = encrypted
+* msgstate(): number: 0 = plaintext, 1 = encrypted
 * smstate: number: current state of the SMP (Socialist Millionaire's Protocol)
-* trust: string: 'smp' if recipient's fingerprint has been verified by SMP.
+* trust(): string: 'smp' if recipient's fingerprint has been verified by SMP.
-* their_instance: instance tag of buddy
+* their_instance(): instance tag of buddy
-* our_instance: our instage tag
+* our_instance(): our instance tag

 ## OTRChannel
-OTRChannel creates a simple interface for exchanging messages with a recipient.
-As arguments it takes a UserState,ConnContext,and a dictionary of parameters for the channel:
+OTRChannel creates a simple interface for exchanging messages with buddy.
+As arguments it takes a User,ConnContext,and a dictionary of parameters for the channel:

     var otrchannel = new libotr.OTRChannel(alice, BOB, {
         policy:libotr.POLICY("ALWAYS"), //optional policy - default = POLICY("DEFAULT")
-        MTU:1450,          //optional - max fragment size in bytes - default = 1450
+        MTU:5000,          //optional - max fragment size in bytes - default=0,no fragmentation
         secret:"SECRET",   //secret for SMP authentication.
         secrets:{'question-1':'secret-1',
-                 'question-2':'secret-2'} //questions and answers also for SMP Authentication.
+                 'question-2':'secret-2'} //questions,answer pairs for SMP authentication.
     });

 ### Methods: